-CDR can accept a maximum of 10 last numbers dialled and 20 calls received.
-Here, too, calls from or to the same telephone number are always treated as a single entry.
+CDR can accept a maximum of 10 last numbers dialed and 20 calls received.
+Calls from or to the same telephone number are always treated as a single entry.

 How many entries from my mobile phone call lists can be transferred to PCM?